stephane-caron/awesome-open-source-robots/upkie/README.md

 ## License

-Upkie's hardware is under the GPL 3.0 copyleft license.
-Most of its software is under the Apache 2.0 permissive license.
-Follow the links
+Upkie's model and software linked above are all under the Apache 2.0 permissive license.